 Final words of advice…

 When you shop for crank grinding wheels, you need to take into consideration the overall-quality of the wheel; its abrasive composition, grit, bond, hardness and application.
 As important as wheel selection is to quality crankshaft grinding work, so is working with a reputable supplier.
-Be sure that your supplier cannot only sell you the wheel, but can also offer technical support, wheel shaping and resizing services and fast, reliable delivery.
+Be sure that your supplier can not only sell you the wheel, but can also offer technical support, wheel shaping and resizing services and fast, reliable delivery.

 The true value of a grinding wheel is not simply based on price, but on a combination of all of these attributes.
-A top-quality, well-selected wheel for the application will deliver excellent results and trouble-free operation.
+A top-quality, well-selected crankshaft grinding wheel for the application will deliver excellent results and trouble-free operation.